Astrobr/Astrobr.github.io/source/_drafts/template.md

 #If you need to customize your excerpt, delete the well number below and input something.
 You can also input <!-- more --> in your article to divide the excerpt and other contents.
 #excerpt: ...

+#If you don't want to show the ToC (Table of Content) at sidebar, delete the well number below.

+#toc: false

 #You can begin to input your article below now.

 ---